fixer-m/snowflake-db-net-client/README.md

 ```

 ### Comparison with Snowflake.Data
-Official [Snowflake.Data](https://github.com/snowflakedb/snowflake-connector-net) connector implements ADO.NET interfaces (IDbConnection, IDataReader etc), so you have to work with it as with usual database.
-Under the hood it actually uses Snowflake REST API.
-In contrast this library is designed as native client for Snowflake REST API.
-This approach doesn't have restrictions and limitations that official library has.
-As well as it gives much more freedom to develop new features.
+Official [Snowflake.Data](https://github.com/snowflakedb/snowflake-connector-net) connector implements ADO.NET interfaces (IDbConnection, IDataReader etc), so you have to work with it as with usual database on a low level (however under the hood it actually uses Snowflake REST API).
+In contrast this library is designed as REST API client (or wrapper) with straightforward and clean API.

 Improvements in Snowflake.Client vs Snowflake.Data:
 - Performance: Re-uses Snowflake session, i.e. less roundtrips to SF
 - Performance: Faster json (de)serialize with System.Text.Json (vs Newtonsoft.JSON)
 - Performance: Doesn't have additional intermediate mapping from SF to DB types
 - Better API: Clean and simple syntax vs verbose ADO.NET syntax
-- Less 3rd party dependencies, uses only MS packages
+- Less 3rd party dependencies: 1 vs 4

 New features in Snowflake.Client:
 - Map response data to entities
 - Supports describeOnly flag
 - Has option to return raw data from Snowflake response
-- Exposes Snowflake session information
+- Exposes Snowflake session info
-- New SQL parameter binding with a few options (inspired by Dapper)
+- New SQL parameter binding API with a few options (inspired by Dapper)

 Currently missing features in Snowflake.Client:
 - Chunks downloader (for big amount of data)